mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 Given that I see polarization as part of the problem, I wasn't sure how to write about this in a way that doesn't further contribute to that cycle.
-Separate from the framework of thesis-counterthesis, I hope some pieces of this might be a source of grounding, inspiration or new perspective.
+Separate from the framework of thesis-counterthesis, I hope some pieces of this might be a source of grounding, inspiration or perspective.
 The next sections are about conspiracy theories as a form of myth.

 <div class="blue-line-break"></div>